 - Among the "Big Five" personality traits, conscientiousness is especially predictive of living a longer life.

-- The personality trait has also been linked to health-related behaviors such as smoking and sleep, which may help explain its relation to longevity.
+- The trait has also been linked to health-related behaviors such as smoking and sleep, which may help explain its link to longevity.

 - Recent research suggests conscientiousness is also related to immune system function.